SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 - Edit meta-data of the file
 - Permanently delete a file from the RC (use with care)

-## Import Word documents using Simple Media upload.
+## Import Word documents using Simple Media upload

 It is possible to upload docx/odt/LaTeX documents and have the content automatically be turned into HTML tools and image tools.